-Kissed with cinnamon and full of juicy apples, these apple strudel muffins are tender and terrific.
+Kissed with cinnamon and full of juicy fruit, these apple strudel muffins are tender and terrific.
 And let’s not forget the heavenly streusel crumble.

 They taste just like apple strudel, but in fluffy muffin form!

 From top to bottom, apple strudel muffins are the complete package.
 They’re inexpensive, fall-infused, and perfect for any occasion.